How to Answer “What Is Your Greatest Weakness?”

 Why It Works:

-This is a great example for a junior-level employee in a role in which delegation abilities are not critical.
+This is a great example of a junior-level employee in a role in which delegation abilities are not critical.
 Please note that the last sentence in the first paragraph is important because it acknowledges how the weakness can be a problem and why it’s worth working on.

 The weakness is acknowledged and described, but the emphasis is more on how the candidate has sought out ways to improve.